shubhsharad/pointer-tracking-space-game/README.md

 ## How to use
-1. Download the latest release zip file from github
+1. Download the latest release zip file from github.
-2. Unzip the file into a folder
+2. Unzip the file into a folder.
-3. Paper print the checkerboard pdf and the april tag
+3. Paper print the checkerboard pdf and the april tag.
-4. Run the Space_game.py file
+4. Run the Space_game.py file.
-5. Press y to caliberate for the first time
+5. Press y to caliberate for the first time.
-6. Let the program run the caliberation while you hold the checkerboard print infront of the camera
+6. Let the program run the caliberation while you hold the checkerboard print infront of the camera.
-7. Calibertaion is only required one time for a new camera
+7. Calibertaion is only required one time for a new camera.
-8. Enjoy the game by hovering the april tag infront of the camera
+8. Enjoy the game by hovering the april tag infront of the camera.